The second edition of the Global Precipitation Measurement Mission (GPM) Mentorship program is coming in 2023. Register now (limited seats available).

 You can also use our contact form.

-Now happening: Apply to the program (deadline January 31, 2023) Next in the calendar: Notification of acceptance (February 15, 2023)
+Now happening: Lecture series (March 1, 2023) Next in the calendar: Notification of capstone acceptance (March 15, 2023)

 Program description: